Ulcerative Colitis Medication

 Mesalamine is the drug of choice for maintaining remission.
 It is useful for the treatment of mild-to-moderate ulcerative colitis.
 It is better tolerated and has less adverse effects than sulfasalazine.
 Enema and suppository forms are typically used in patients with distal colitis.

-Tumor Necrosis Factor Inhibitor
+Tumor Necrosis Factor Inhibitors

 Class Summary

-These agents prevent the endogenous cytokine from binding to cell surface receptor and exerting biological activity.
-These agents adversely affect normal immune responses and allow development of superinfections; reactivation of latent TB has been reported in patients with previous exposure to TB.
+These agents prevent the endogenous cytokine from binding to the cell surface receptor and exerting biological activity.
+These agents adversely affect normal immune responses and allow the development of superinfections; reactivation of latent TB has been reported in patients with previous exposure to TB.

 Infliximab is a chimeric mouse-human monoclonal antibody to TNF.
 It binds free and membrane-bound TNF and thus prevents the cytokine from binding to its cell surface receptor and exerting biological activity.
 Infliximab is indicated for the treatment of moderate-to-severe active ulcerative colitis in patients who have experienced inadequate response to conventional therapy.
 It has been shown to reduce signs and symptoms, to achieve clinical remission and mucosal healing, and to eliminate corticosteroid use.

-Immunosuppressant Agent
+Immunosuppressant Agents

 Class Summary

-These agents regulate key factors of the immune system.
+These agents regulate the key factors of the immune system.
 Agents such as tacrolimus and cyclosporine are often effective in bringing steroid-resistant disease under control.

 Azathioprine (Imuran)

 Azathioprine is effective as a steroid-sparing or steroid-reducing agent and for use in maintenance therapy.
 Administration is oral.
-Onset of action can be delayed up to 3-6 months.
+Onset of action can be delayed by up to 3-6 months.

 Cyclosporine (Neoral, Sandimmune)

 Cyclosporine is effective as a means of avoiding surgery in patients with severe ulcerative colitis refractory to intravenous corticosteroids.
-It is given as an intravenous infusion, but can be switched to PO qd dose as "bridge" therapy as outpatient use.
+It is given as an intravenous infusion, but can be switched to PO qd dose as "bridge" therapy for outpatient use.

 6-Mercaptopurine (Purinethol)

 6-Mercaptopurine is effective as a steroid-reducing or steroid-sparing agent and for use in maintaining remission.
 Administration is oral.
-Onset of action can be delayed up to 3-6 months.
+Onset of action can be delayed by up to 3-6 months.

 Tacrolimus (Prograf)